cloudmesh/cloudmesh-manual/docs-source/source/accounts/aws.rst

    AWS S3 and Credentials Set up:

-   1. Create aws account following the instructions above
+   1. Create an AWS account following the instructions above
    2. Select S3 service in AWS Management Console
-   3. In S3 service, create a bucket.
+   3. In the S3 service, create a bucket.
 (Please remember the bucket name and bucket region)
    4. Select IAM service in AWS Management Console
-   5. In IAM service, Add a new user with "Probrammatic access" access type and "S3All" Permission
+   5. In the IAM service, Add a new user with "Programmatic access" access type and "S3All" Permission
    6. Remember the user "Access key ID" and "Secret access key"
    7. Fill in the following info into the ~/.cloudmesh/cloudmesh.yaml file under "cloudmesh.storage.aws.credentials" section